My Search For Russian Dolls...

 Doll Collectors can be found by clicking here.

 And More From The National Geographic Map

-Probably the best place to look for present "doll and accessories" value is on the Internet, primarily the auction sites--my favorite is eBay...in the completed Russian Dolls section of eBay is where you can browse the past 30 days of completed auctions of Russian dolls and accessories.
-On the left side, in the box named "Display", you can select "Active Items" to see the "Russian dolls and accessories" presently up for auction.
+Probably the best place to look for the present "doll and accessories" value is on the Internet, primarily the auction sites--my favorite is eBay...in the completed Russian Dolls section of eBay is where you can browse the past 30 days of completed auctions of Russian dolls and accessories.
+On the left side, in the box named "Display," you can select "Active Items" to see the "Russian dolls and accessories" presently up for auction.

 Click here to return to the Top of the Russian Dolls Page

 Click here to return to the Antique Doll Advisors Home Page

-eBay is a great wedsite for "value" information about dolls, or most anything else for that matter--however, in order to see what something has sold for, registration is required, so if you are looking for past sales of any particular doll, please register
+eBay is an excellent website for "value" information about dolls, or most anything else for that matter--however, to see what something has sold for, registration is required, so if you are looking for past sales of any particular doll, please register.

 We all love to share.
 If you have photos and information pertaining to these historical Russian Dolls, please fill in the form below to "Show and Tell" your favorite Russian Dolls.
 We all have interest in how they were located, the use of materials in their clothing and anything else you would like to share with other avid collectors.